-Use Cycle 21 PILOT DRILLING if you will subsequently rough out the contour with a tool other than a center-cut end mill (ISO 1641).
+You use Cycle 21 PILOT DRILLING if you subsequently do not use a center-cut end mill (ISO 1641) for clearing out your contour.
 This cycle drills a hole in the area that is to be roughed out with a cycle such as Cycle 22.
 Cycle 21 takes the allowance for side and the allowance for floor as well as the radius of the rough-out tool into account for the cutter infeed points.
 The cutter infeed points also serve as starting points for roughing.